Online Field Experience

 General Eligibility Requirements

-Moving through the Social Work Program shows an overview of the program requirements, including how the Gate Process connects to the required Field Experiences.
+Moving Through The SOWK Program shows an overview of the program requirements, including how the Gate Process connects to the required Field Experiences.

 Prior to engaging in Junior Field Experience, you must be approved successfully through Gate 1 (SOWK 294) and Gate 2 (SOWK 365).
 Prior to engaging in Senior Field Experience, you must also be approved through Gate 3 (SOWK 465).

 Important: The Department no longer uses a submission portal for Gate applications.
-For more information on the Gate Process, review the Gate Courses webpage.
+For more information on the Gate Process, review the Gate Courses Process.

 Field Course Requirements